 One of the biggest pieces of shopping for life insurance is deciding how much coverage you need.
 You can get as little as a few thousand dollars or as much as millions.

 The rule of thumb for life insurance varies dramatically, depending on whom you’re talking to.
-Some financial planners advise getting 5 to 7 times your income in life insurance coverage, while others advocate having 10 times your income or more.
+Some financial planners advise getting five to seven times your income in life insurance coverage.
+Others advocate having 10 times your income or more.
 We have written in more detail about the various rules of thumb concerning how much life insurance to buy.

 Life Insurance Goals